The Query Complexity of Correlated Equilibria: Introduction

-In this paper we show that it is actually both of these, even when we limit ourselves to bi-strategy games (i.e. $S_i = \{0,1\}$ for each player $i$.)\footnote{Notice that for bi-strategy games coarse equilibria are equivalent to correlated equilibria so the lower bounds obtained apply also to the easier problem of finding coarse equilibria.} The following lower bounds apply in the strong ``query model'' (``decision tree model'') which makes no assumptions on the algorithm (in particular not restricting its computational power) beyond the fact that it has ``black-box'' access to the utility functions that can provide it with the values $u_i(s_1...s_n)$ for an adaptively chosen sequence of pure strategy profiles $(s_1 ... s_n)$.\footnote{Since we are proving lower bounds, the strong (un-realistic) model only strengthens our results.
-We should note that all the algorithms mentioned above are actually effective and not only do they make few queries but also the rest of the computation only requires polynomial-time.}
+In the present paper we show that it is actually \emph{both} of these, even when we limit ourselves to bi-strategy games\footnote{ For bi-strategy games \emph{coarse correlated equilibria} (also known as \textquotedblleft Hannan equilibria") are equivalent to correlated equilibria, and so the lower bounds obtained here apply also to the easier problem of finding coarse correlated equilibria.} (i.e., $m=2$).
+The following lower bounds apply in the query model\ (or \textquotedblleft decision tree model\textquotedblright ), which makes no assumptions on the algorithm (in particular not restricting its computational power) beyond the fact that it has black-box\ access to the payoff functions, which provide the values $u_{i}(s_{1},...,s_{n})$ for an adaptively chosen sequence of pure strategy profiles\footnote{ Since we are proving lower bounds, the strong (perhaps unrealistic) model only strengthens our results.
+We should note that all the regret-based algorithms mentioned above are actually effective and not only do they make few queries but also the rest of the computation requires only polynomial time.} $(s_{1},...,s_{n})$ and players $i.$ In particular, this model abstracts away from issues having to do with the way that the input is accessed.\footnote{ Input queries presume \textquotedblleft random access memory"; without it, all algorithms become at least linear in the input size, and thus exponential in $n.$}